ahiatt19/fit-vibe-startup/README.md

 ### Technologies

-I am going to use the required technologies in the following ways.
+I used these technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
 Two HTML pages.
 One for login page and one for creating an entry.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.